Ireland opposed to Ryanair bid for Aer Lingus

 In its first package of concessions, Ryanair secured commitments from airlines to set up bases in Dublin, and said it would scrap some routes it and Aer Lingus currently fly from Ireland.

 The Commission blocked Ryanair’s first takeover bid for Aer Lingus in 2007.
-The Irish budget airline dropped a second offer in 2009. ($1 = 0.7568 euros)

-Reporting by Padraic Halpin; additional reporting by; Foo Yun Chee is Brussels; editing by Conor Humphries, Louise Heavens and John Wallace
+The Irish budget airline dropped a second offer in 2009.
+(Reporting by Padraic Halpin; additional reporting by; Foo Yun Chee is Brussels; editing by Conor Humphries, Louise Heavens and John Wallace)